CaelVision/meishur-vision.github.io/_posts/2023-11-7-brainstorm.md

 *Inserts an image of Neil dramatically checking the weather*

 So there you have it, folks—the thrilling tale of Lucas' glider adventures, Stephen's tech shopping spree, and the safety circus led by Joshua, Samuel, and Neil.
 Will the glider soar to new heights?
 Will the test drone be the stuff of legends?
 Will the safety plan be more airtight than a vacuum-sealed pickle jar?
-Stay tuned, because the CaelVision team is taking drone innovation to new heights, and we're all just along for the ride!
+Stay tuned, because the Kite team is taking drone innovation to new heights, and we're all just along for the ride!